Different Strokes in Randomised Strategies: Revisiting Kuhn's Theorem under Finite-Memory Assumptions: Extension: imperfect information

-\textbf{Observation-based strategies.} In $\gamealt$, players can only rely on the observations they perceive to select actions.
-Therefore, strategies in games of imperfect information are not defined over histories, but instead over sequences of observations induced by histories.
-These strategies are called \textit{observation-based strategies}.
-Formally, an observation-based strategy of $\player_i$ is a function $\strati\colon \obsfuncti(\hist_i(\gamealt))\to \dist(A_i)$ such that for any history $h\in\hist_i(\gamealt)$, $\supp(\strati(\obsfuncti(h)))\subseteq A(\last(h))$, i.e., the actions suggested by $\strati$ after perceiving the sequence of observations induced by $h$ are available in the last state of $h$.
-We will refer to strategies of the underlying game of perfect information $\game$ as \textit{history-based strategies} to insist on the nuance between the two notions.
+In $\poGame$, players can only rely on the observations they perceive to select actions.
+A pure \textit{(observation-based) strategy} of $\poGame$ is a function $\stratI\colon \obsFunI(\histSet{\poGame})\to \poActionSpaceI$.
+Randomised strategies can be defined as mixed strategies (i.e., distributions over pure observation-based strategies) or behavioural strategies.
+Specifically, an \textit{observation-based behavioural strategy} is a function $\stratI\colon \obsFunI(\histSet{\poGame})\to \dist{\poActionSpaceI}$.
+We will refer to (behavioural) strategies of the underlying game of perfect information $\game$ as \textit{history-based strategies} to distinguish them from observation-based ones.